trinodb/trino/presto-docs/src/main/sphinx/connector/mongodb.rst

 =============== ========= ============== =============================
 Field           Required  Type           Description
 =============== ========= ============== =============================
-``table``       required  string         Presto table name ``fields``      required  array          A list of field definitions.
-Each field definition creates a new column in the Presto table.
+``table``       required  string         Trino table name ``fields``      required  array          A list of field definitions.
+Each field definition creates a new column in the Trino table.
 =============== ========= ============== =============================

 Each field definition: